vitran96/evershop-docs/docs/development/getting-started/introduction.md

 keywords:
 - EverShop introduction
 sidebar_label: Introduction
-title: Free open-source ecommerce framework
+title: Free open-source React Ecommerce Platform
-description: EverShop is an ecommerce framework that helps developing an e-commerce store.
+description: EverShop is a React Ecommerce Platform that helps developing an e-commerce store.
 EverShop is a flexible with both admin panel and front store are extensible.
 ---

-# EverShop – Ecommerce framework Introduction
+# EverShop – React Ecommerce Platform Introduction

 Welcome to the EverShop.
-A NodeJS Ecommerce Framework!
+A React Ecommerce Platform!

-EverShop is an open-source ecommerce framework that helps developers developing their e-commerce store.
+EverShop is an open-source [React ecommerce platform](/) that helps developers developing their e-commerce store.
 Based on a module system, EverShop is a flexible platform with both admin panel and front store are extensible.

 EverShop also offers rich functionality.
 Enabling merchants to develop a web store meets the business requirements.